kalkuteminal/Animation-DNA/06-Tutorials.md

 Performing majority of projects goes from rough form in the beginning to refined result at the end.
 From general to specific.
 Writing code usually will flow vice versa:
 - you find a command that will do your action
 - you find a way to perform a particular command to a concrete object
-- you find a way to obey command to work with input list of necessary objects in all possible cases
+- you find a way to generalize code: obey command to work with input list of necessary objects in all possible cases

 ##### Developing with google
 Probably, all basic task you need to solve somebody already solved.
 Now days you can start to write your code just by asking google a proper questions.
 Proper question is a grate part of answer and this mean you have to find correct question to get necessary answer but google is smart and auto complete will help you even with that.